ToshioCP/Gtk4-tutorial/gfm/sec16.md

 ## GMenuModel, GMenu and GMenuItem

-GMenuModel is an abstact object which represents a menu.
+GMenuModel is an abstract object which represents a menu.
 GMenu is a simple implementation of GMenuModel and a child object of GMenuModel.

     GObjct -- GMenuModel -- GMenu